When the Helper Needs Help

 There was a brief pause and a tense voice replied, "I am the elevator mechanic."2

-Many of us, especially we men, even when we are trapped find it very difficult to say, "I have a problem.
+Many of us, even when we are trapped, find it very difficult to say, "I have a problem.
 I need help."
 As a result, we pay a high price for our stubborn independence.

 When it comes to our spiritual wellbeing and life beyond the grave, many, if not most, people figure that if they have done enough good things to outweigh the bad things they have done, that this will qualify them for entering God's heaven.
 In other words we want to save ourselves, which is akin to a drowning man trying to save himself by picking himself up out of the water.